-- Boathouse storage space at the Lake Claire Recreation Area is currently not adequate to store the necessary equipment.
-A total renovation of the boathouse is needed to create a boathouse that is both fitting to the area's aesthetics and allows its staff to serve students more efficiently as well as to assure proper gear and boat storage techniques; and create more secure storage space.
-A master plan for the facility was created in 2010. - Currently, the parking lot at the Lake Claire Recreation Area is composed of dirt and gravel, bordered by movable blocks of wood.
-There is a need to renovate this lot to create an efficient and defined parking system.
-UCF will consider porous paving options, to offset an increase to impervious surfaces. - There are a few under-maintained trails through the woods behind Lake Claire.
-To keep up with the progress and aesthetics of the trails created by the Arboretum, these trails on-campus trails.
+- Currently, the parking lot at the Lake Claire Recreation Area is composed of dirt and gravel, bordered by movable blocks of wood.
+There is a need to pave and paint this lot to create an efficient and defined parking system. - There are a few under-maintained trails through the woods behind Lake Claire.
+To keep up with the progress and aesthetics of the trails created by the Arboretum, these trails should be extended, maintained, and connected with current on-campus trails.

-Improvements to Recreation Facilities

-Lake Claire Recreation Area

-should be extended, maintained, and connected with current
+The Recreation and Wellness Center (RWC)

+RWC Outdoor Facilities

+RWC Park

+Other RWC Outdoor Facilities

+Softball Fields

 The Recreation and Wellness Center helps to serve the recreation needs of the UCF community.
-The 85,000 square foot facility was

-<image/> opened in 2002 and expanded in 2010 to add 65,000 square feet, including more fitness area, multipurpose courts, racquetball courts, a new lap pool, and an outdoor adventure center.
-These additions have been successful, but still leave UCF with inadequate square footage compared to peer institutions and national standards. • The intent is for the current site, south and west of the existing facility, to be built out to serve the needs of the UCF community.
+The 85,000 square foot facility was opened in 2002 and expanded in 2010 to add 65,000 square feet, including more fitness area, multipurpose courts, racquetball courts, a new lap pool, and an outdoor adventure center.
+These additions have been successful, but still leave UCF with inadequate square footage compared to peer institutions and national standards.

+The intent is for the current site, south and west of the existing facility, to be built out to serve the needs of the UCF community.
 A master plan exercise in 2007 indicates that the site could be expanded to over 200,000 square feet and include additional court space, multipurpose rooms, functional fitness space, and an expansion to the outdoor adventure center.

 The RWC @ Ferrell Commons facility was renovated in 2015 to provide a dedicated space for Sport Club martial arts clubs to practice, however it decreased the overall space available for Sport Clubs, as the facility was divided to accommodate the Lead Scholars Academy.
 For operational purposes, dedicated indoor Sport Club space should be included in the expansion of the Recreation and Wellness Center.

-RWC Outdoor Facilities RWC Park The RWC Park encompasses all of the outdoor playing field facilities in a park-like environment on the south side of campus.
-The Park was master planned to include state-of-the-art artificial turf fields and support facilities. • The first phase of the redevelopment of the park was completed in 2006, and added three (3) lighted artificial turf fields to the existing softball fields, sport club fields, and multipurpose fields.
-Phase II construction was completed in 2009, and added three (3) additional lighted turf fields, a support and restroom facility (building 320), and a maintenance facility (building 321).
-Other RWC Outdoor Facilities Additional outdoor facilities include a 9-court tennis complex, 3 outdoor basketball courts, and a 9-hole disc golf course.
+The RWC Park encompasses all of the outdoor playing field facilities in a park-like environment on the south side of campus.
+The Park was master planned to include state-of-the-art artificial turf fields and support facilities.

+- The first phase of the redevelopment of the park was completed in 2006, and added three (3) lighted artificial turf fields to the existing softball fields, sport club fields, and multipurpose fields. - Phase II construction was completed in 2009, and added three (3) additional lighted turf fields, a support and restroom facility (building 320), and a maintenance facility (building 321).

+Additional outdoor facilities include a 9-court tennis complex, 3 outdoor basketball courts, and a 9-hole disc golf course.

-DATA & ANALYSIS Softball Fields Future phases of RWC Park must address the shortfall of softball fields, the addition of lighted fields dedicated to Sport Clubs, and a support facility for safety, security, and access. • UCF currently has a critical shortage of softball fields.
+Future phases of RWC Park must address the shortfall of softball fields, the addition of lighted fields dedicated to Sport Clubs, and a support facility for safety, security, and access.

+UCF currently has a critical shortage of softball fields.
 UCF currently has one (1) softball field, and NIRSA standards call for 9.9 (0.15 fields per 1000 students).
-As recently as 2000, UCF had three (3) softball fields, but expansion of University Housing decreased the quantity.
-There is only enough space to add one (1) softball field within the current RWC park footprint, due to the size parcel required.
-Additional space for softball fields should be identified elsewhere on campus or adjacent to campus.
-Recreational fields in the south area of campus need to be expanded to increase student capacity and provide opportunities for field rotation to avoid compaction and abuse.
-During expansion, a resulting temporary reduction in service is a concern, because of the critical need for recreational space on a residential campus.
-Calculations used to assess facility sufficiency take into consideration a number of factors, including variety of fields (sport clubs, intramural sports, or open recreation), frequency of use, student enrollment, and unique layout that diminishes the flexibility for use (i.e. softball field).
-RWC Park needs a Support Facility to provide additional security and a severe weather shelter, along with restrooms and indoor programming space.
-The RWC Park area needs additional parking.
-This can be accommodated by expanding the current parking lot.
-It is recommended that UCF assess the access roads and parking near the RWC Park, as these are currently ineffective.
-Challenge Course The RWC Park also includes the Challenge Course.
-The Challenge Course contains high and low ropes course elements for team development and leadership training.
-Future phases of the Challenge Course should include additional high and low elements to provide new program resources and accommodate larger groups. • The open space around the Challenge Course must also be preserved, as the facility is intended to be secluded within a natural area and any encroachment on its buffer would lessen its effectiveness.
+As recently as 2000, UCF had three (3) softball fields, but

-17 of 20 | 4.0 D&A
+15 of 24 | 4.0 D&A